 All COVID-19 restrictions are lifted for both Serbian and foreign citizens.
 There are no restrictions on movement for residents and visitors and no self-isolation requirements upon entry.
 In the City of Belgrade, wearing masks is mandatory for everyone in public transportation and indoor spaces.
 The government announces that all foreigners entering from North Macedonia, Croatia, Bulgaria, or Romania, will need to provide a negative PCR test, taken 48 hours before.

-International commercial flights are scheduled to resume on August 1.
+International commercial flights resumed on August 1.
 Upon arrival, passengers will be expected to provide proof of a negative COVID-19 test.
 However, only citizens of countries that are considered low risk will be allowed entry.
 High-risk countries will not be allowed to enter until further notice.
 Cruise ships from any country are not permitted to berth in Seychelles.
 Starting October 1, a number of countries will be given special status.
 Visitors from the United Kingdom, France, Germany, Italy, Switzerland, Austria and the United Arab Emirates will be allowed to travel to Seychelles under specific conditions.

 Commercial flights to and from Sierra Leone are limited to citizens.
-However, the Freetown International Airport is scheduled to open on July 22 and some airlines are accepting reservations for flights departing in July and August.
+However, the Freetown International Airport opened July 22 and some airlines are accepting reservations for flights departing in July and August.
 If you intend to travel to Sierra Leone, you must obtain authorization from the Government of Sierra Leone through the portal before you travel.
 There is a curfew in place from 9pm to 6am and precautionary measures are still in place.

 Singapore's Changi Airport has allowed transit to some airlines beginning June 2.
 Currently, only Singapore citizens, permanent residents and long-term pass holders and their dependents may enter the country.
 From June 17, travelers entering Singapore who have been to Australia, Brunei, Darussalam, Hong Kong, Macao, Japan, Mainland China, Republic of Korea, New Zealand, Taiwan and Vietnam will need to self-quarantine for 14 days.
 Starting August 10, new arrivals to wear monitoring devices during 14-day home isolation.

-Foreigners who have visited a high risk country within the last 14 days may enter through the borders of the Slovak Republic with the Czech Republic, Austra, Poland and Hungary as long as they comply with quarantine measures.
-Travelers from Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Croatia, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Latvia, Hungary, Malta, Germany, Norway, Austria, Slovenia, Spain, Switzerland, Poland, Principality of Monaco, Faroe Islands, The Netherlands may enter without any restrictions.
+Foreigners who have visited a high risk country within the last 14 days may enter through the borders of the Slovak Republic with the Czech Republic, Austria, Poland and Hungary as long as they comply with quarantine measures.
+Travelers from Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Croatia, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Latvia, Hungary, Malta, Germany, Norway, Austria, Slovenia, Spain, Switzerland, Poland, Principality of Monaco, Faroe Islands, and The Netherlands may enter without any restrictions.
 Starting on September 7 midnight, flights to and from the countries on the red list will be allowed again.
 This includes Russia, Ukraine, North Macedonia, the United Arab Emirates and Serbia.

 Citizens of Slovenia, Austria and Hungary may cross the border without any restrictions.
 Also anyone arriving from EU and Schengen countries may enter without restrictions.
 Travelers from other countries are required to self-quarantine for 14 days.
 Slovenia was the first EU country to declare the end of the COVID-19 epidemic.
 From 20 July, persons who will be ordered to quarantine will be able to enter Slovenia at any border crossing.The Slovene government have declared that the coronavirus epidemic in Slovenia is over.